RNAdetective/AIDD/README.md

 Rscript /home/user/AIDD/Rscripts/install_packages.R

 ##if the script runs into a error where it asks the user for input just exit out and run it again and that should fix the error.
+Once the Rscript is done running.
+Close the virtualbox and restart again.
+Now you should be able to click on view and click on the last option virtual screen 1.
+A side bar will pop up and you can select the proper screen resolution for your computer.
+Then have to shut down the machine again and follow the following steps to set up you hard drive.

 EVERYONE REGARDLESS OF WHICH OPTION TO GET THE VIRTUALBOX YOU TOOK.